- Expertly Crafted

 “You can only visit this area when the water levels are low,” he said.
 “Usually this is between July and March and sometimes, to get to Devil’s Pool, it is an even shorter period as the water level need to be really low for safe swimming, otherwise you’ll do what the elephant did.”

-Soon Alpha Omega had us wading through, then swimming into the current, leading us to the west of the island overlooking the main Falls and the magnificent main torrent of water gushing over the basalt precipice.
-With its numerous rainbows floating through the spray, it’s jaw dropping beauty is like nowhere else on earth.
-On the other side of the first pool we climbed over jagged rocks (be sure to wear trainers).
+Soon Alpha Omega had us wading through, then swimming into the current, leading us to the west of the island overlooking the Main Falls and the magnificent main torrent of water gushing over the basalt precipice.
+With its numerous rainbows floating through the spray, it’s jaw-dropping beauty is like nowhere else on earth.
+On the other side of the first pool, we climbed over jagged rocks (be sure to wear trainers).

 “We’re almost there,” said Alpha Omega leading us and explaining the route.
 “Now,” he says, “you jump into the Devil’s Pool.”
 He calmly jumped in and swam to the edge of the pool where he waited for us.
 “Make sure you catch me,” I shouted.
 The noise of the falls was overwhelming and as I got closer to being a human lemming, I became weaker at the knees.

-Of course this is not obligatory and you’re not forced to do it.
+Of course, this is not obligatory and you’re not forced to do it.
 You are only invited to do it if you feel comfortable, but there was no way I could back out of this now.
 So, I walked to the edge of the rocks overlooking the pool and with my heart beating out of my chest, I jumped, with the certainty that I would die.

 “I am the daughter of the soil,” I gasped when spluttering to the surface.
 “This is not my milieu.”
 Being a non-swimmer I was momentarily placated when I found safety ropes in place.
 The Devil’s Pool itself is a deep natural pool that nature had eroded and creased into a unique rock ledge on the lip of the Falls, where the water’s just a few inches deep.
 This natural barrier is what slows down the current and allows you to jump into the deep pool, but not get swept over the edge.

-I lay on this rock lip at the edge of the Devil’s Pool and looked right into the devil’s mouth – the 110m chasm of the Falls, with huge torrents of water gushing over the edge just metres away.
+I lay on this rock lip at the edge of the Devil’s Pool and looked right into the devil’s mouth – the 110m chasm of the Falls, with huge torrents of water gushing over the edge just meters away.
 The location gave rise to numerous selfie opps; our guide and his sidekick preferred taking photos and video of us with our cameras.
 My cameraman, in his wisdom, was on dry land, photographing us die-hards.

 Now, comfortably certain that I was not going to die, I asked Alpha Omega to hold my ankles so I could hang my head and shoulders over the edge (spurred by the morbid curiosity of perhaps spotting the skeletal remains of the elephant).
 The Devil’s Pool has a real adrenaline kick to it.